salzhu/model-tracing/README.md

 - `--align`: Whether to align the weights of the fine-tuned model to the base model.
 - `--dataset_id`: HuggingFace dataset ID for perplexity evaluation.
 - `--stat`: Statistic to calculate (options: "mode", "cos", "emb").
-- - csw_sp: cosine similarity of weights statistic (on MLP up projection matrices) w/ Spearman correlation
+  - csw_sp: cosine similarity of weights statistic (on MLP up projection matrices) w/ Spearman correlation
+    - csw_sp_all: csw on all pairs of parameters with equal shape
   -  csh_sp: cosine similarity of MLP activations statistic w/ Spearman correlation
   -  mlp_sp: robust statistic with permutation matching of MLP activations
+     - mlp_sp_all: robust statistic on all pairs of MLP block activations
 - `--attn`: Whether to consider attention weights in the "mode" statistic.
 - `--emb`: Whether to consider embedding weights in the "mode" statistic.
 - `--eval`: Whether to evaluate perplexity.